Where to go apple picking in Ontario 2023

 Watson Farms

-Watson Farms specializes in Ginger Gold, a sweet yellow apple with a tart flavour (ready about late summer) great for salads and baking and Golden Delicious, the perfect ingredient for apple sauces and an apple cobbler.
+Watson Farms specializes in Ginger Gold, a sweet yellow apple with a tart flavour.
+They are usually ready for harvest in late summer and are great for salads and baking.
+You’ll also find Golden Delicious, the perfect ingredient for apple sauces and an apple cobbler.

-The play area for kids, is affectionately known as Watsonland, and access to the petting zoo are free with admission to the farm.
+Access to the petting zoo and children’s play area, which is affectionately known as Watsonland, are included in the admission fee.
 Kids will also enjoy the corn maze and a tractor ride to the apple orchards.

 Location: 2287 Highway 2, Bowmanville